 Meet Our Testing Team

 - Any type of sleeper, especially back and side sleepers.
-The Bloom’s moderate conforming and medium (5) firmness level something close to universal comfort, but some stomach sleepers may prefer something firmer.
+The Bloom’s moderate conforming and multiple firmness options level something close to universal comfort, but some stomach sleepers may prefer something firmer.

 - Hot sleepers.
 The Bloom offers excellent temperature neutrality thanks to its moisture-wicking cover, ventilated latex comfort layer, and pocketed coil support core with steady air circulation.